joshferrara/hahascale.lol/index.md

 ### Examples

+> `ha1` = Someone replies with just "this" to your message.

 > `ha2` = Friend sends you a TikTok that's been on your FYP for weeks.

-> `ha9` = That one friend who always finds unhinged Twitter/X threads before they blow up.
+> `ha3` = Dad discovers a meme format from 2020 and thinks he's hilarious.

+> `ha4` = Someone sends a Minion meme unironically.

 > `ha5` = Coworker shares a millennial pause video in the group chat.

-> `ha1` = Someone replies with just "this" to your message.
+> `ha6` = Friend accidentally sends a meme to the family group chat that was meant for the homies.

 > `ha7` = Friend sends perfectly timed SpongeBob meme in response to your life crisis.

-> `ha3` = Dad discovers a meme format from 2020 and thinks he's hilarious.

 > `ha8` = That friend who quotes Vine/TikTok audio at the perfect moment IRL.

-> `ha4` = Someone sends a Minion meme unironically.
+> `ha9` = That one friend who always finds unhinged Twitter/X threads before they blow up.

+> `ha10` = Someone creates an entire PowerPoint presentation just to roast you in the group chat.

 ### Summary